 First of all, there is some truth behind dogs sensing the baby during pregnancy.
 Your Husky will be able to smell the changes that happen in the women’s body as the pregnancy progresses and hormones shift.
 So rest assured you a fluffy friend already knows something significant is happening with their owner.

 The sound of a baby’s cry is not only understood by us.
 It’s something instinctual that other animals understand too.
-A great exercise to do when you’re with your Husky is to play some baby noises, cries and talking.
-Only for a minute or two
+A great exercise to do when you’re with your Husky is to briefly play a few baby noises, cries, and talking.

-This will immediately grab 100% of your Husky’s attention.
-You can then reassure your Husky and keep them calm.
-A good trick to try is distracting your Husky away from the noise.
+This will immediately grab your Husky’s attention and will give you a chance to reassure them everything is normal and okay.
 Play the sound, then distract your husky’s attention away with their toy.
 This is an excellent exercise to get them used to the sounds of the baby, with time, your Husky will act completely normal around the sound of a baby.
 Exactly what you want.

 Baby gate training

 Something you will need for your baby are baby gates.
 Unfortunately, in the beginning, your Husky will think this is for them.
 Your Husky won’t understand that this will be for your baby and they’ll think it’s a barrier for them.
 They may not like this at first, which is exactly why it’s a good idea to introduce it early.

 Keep your Husky on the other side of the gate while you are in another room.
 Get them used to spending time alone in another room (Huskies are notoriously bad at being alone, so you MUST introduce all of this slowly)